alexch/codelikethis/public/lessons/javascript/cypress.md

  * tests use an *enqueued linear control flow* so some familiar techniques like `if..then` and `let` variables don't work as expected
    * fortunately the docs are **amazing** and cover these scenarios very well

- * tests use CSS selectors to find page elements, so your app needs to be written with sensible `id`s and `classes` and `data-*` values in its DOM
+ * tests use CSS selectors to find page elements, so your app needs to be written with sensible `id`s and `class`es and `data-*` values in its DOM

 > "Yes, this may require server side updates, but you have to make an untestable app testable if you want to test it!" - [Cypress Conditional Testing Guide](https://docs.cypress.io/guides/core-concepts/conditional-testing.html)